feldera/feldera/docs/tutorials/basics/part4.md

 values generated for this field.
 Instead of starting from 0 as we did in the previous table, the `id` rows now have values `1, 2, 3`.

-For the `name` column, we also use the `increment` strategy.
+For the `name` column, we also (implicitly) use the `increment` strategy.
 Again, we specify a fixed set of `values`.
-As previously, the `increment` strategy will select the values from the list one-by-one.
+As seen previously, strategy will select the values from the list one-by-one.
-However, we use this case as an example to show that we can also set a scale factor (`2` in this case) for incrementing.
-A scale means we only select every other value from the list and skip the `"NOT TAKEN"` values.

 The last table, `price` connects the vendor and part table: